 Doctoral candidates are individually recognized and cross the stage at University Graduate Commencement so you will need to complete your registration to have a reader card available for Graduate Commencement.

 Master degree candidates are eligible to participate in Graduate Commencement.
 Your general participation and an indication of the number of guests who will attend Graduate Commencement is all that is required.
-Master degree candidates will be individually hooded at this event but will not be individually recognized.
-Individual recognition (having your name called and crossing the stage) for master degree candidates will take place at the college convocation event.
+Master degree candidates will be recognized as a group.
+Master degree candidates will not be individually hooded or cross the stage at University Graduate Commencement.
+Your degrees will be conferred by President Crow at this event.

 Will there be special-interest ceremonies this December?